omerwe/polyfun/README.md

   --annot example_data/annotations.1.l2.ldscore.parquet \
   --out output/ldscores_example.parquet
 ```
-This script accepts annotations in either .parquet or plain gzipped text file (parquet is much faster).
+This script accepts annotations in either .parquet or .gz format (parquet is much faster).
 Please note that you can also use S-LDSC to compute LD-scores.
 However, S-LDSC does not use the columns A1, A2 in the LD-score and annotation files.
-Please read the section called "Creating an annot file" in the [S-LDSC wiki](https://github.com/bulik/ldsc/wiki/LD-Score-Estimation-Tutorial) for more information and instructions.

-<br><br>
-# FAQ
-**Q**: How can I create my own annotations?<br>
-**A**: Please read the section called "Creating an annot file" in the [S-LDSC wiki](https://github.com/bulik/ldsc/wiki/LD-Score-Estimation-Tutorial) for instructions.
-Note that PolyFun requires adding columns called A1,A2 to uniquely identify SNPs.
-PolyFun accepts annotation files in either .gzipped text or .parquet format (.parquet is much faster).
-Please see the `example_data` directory for examples of annotation files.
-Please note that you will also need to compute LD-scores for your annotations...

 <br><br>
 # Contact